 1690-1726) was born in Derrew, near Ballyheane, County Mayo

 who began his career as a horse thief and was sentenced to death in Castlebar in his youth.
-The Grand Jury...
-Another 64 words (5 lines of text) are included under the topic Early Malloughgny Notables in all our PDF Extended History products and printed products wherever possible.
+The Grand Jury made a deal with him in which...
+Another 57 words (4 lines of text) are included under the topic Early Malloughgny Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Malloughgny family to the New World and Oceana